The Foundation has seven trustees. They are appointed for three terms of five, four and three years respectively, so

 Lord Krebs has been Principal of Jesus College, Oxford since 2005.
 Prior to this, he was Chairman of the UK Food Standards Agency (2000-2005), and Chief Executive for the Natural Environment Research Council (1994-1999).
 Lord Krebs was appointed Trustee in 2008.

 A zoologist by training, Lord Krebs was a Royal Society Research Professor at Oxford from 1988-2005.
 In 2007 he chaired the working party of the Nuffield Council on Bioethics' report on the Ethics of Public Health.

 Professor Moffitt was appointed Trustee in 2010.
 She is Professor of Psychology and Neuroscience at Duke University in North Carolina and Professor of Social Behaviour and Development at the Social Genetic and Developmental Psychiatry Centre at the Institute of Psychiatry, King’s College London.

 She is also Associate Director of the Dunedin Longitudinal Study, which follows a cohort of 1,000 people born in 1972 in New Zealand, and directs the Environmental-Risk Longitudinal Twin Study, which follows 1,100 British families with twins born in 1994-1995.

 Professor Moffitt is a Fellow of the Academy of Medical Sciences, the American Society of Criminology, the British Academy, Academia Europaea and King's College London.

 Colette was appointed Trustee in December 2011.
-She is Chairman of communications regulator Ofcom, and a founder and former Chairman of its Consumer Panel.
-She is also Chairman of Electra Private Equity plc, Chairman of the Associated Board of the Royal Schools of Music, a Board Member and Chairman of the Audit Committee of Axa Investment Managers, and a Board Member of Axa Deutschland GmBH, and the UK Statistics Authority.
+She is Chairman of the Banking Standards Review Council and a Board member of Axa Deutschland GmBH and the UK Statistics Authority.
 Colette is also a Governor of Bancroft’s School, and a Trustee of the Tablet Trust.

 Dame Colette began her career at the Department of Trade and Industry before undertaking senior roles at the former Independent Broadcasting Authority, and the Securities and Investment Board.
 She has a PhD in economics from Queen Mary College, where she was later appointed Chairman of the College Council.
 She is a former member of the board of management at the National Institute for Economic and Social Research.